 Using hyperbolic lenses, Relational AI measures similarities and differences between manifolds, which are just the higher systematic differences between items, such as similarity among people within a community or the difference in understanding between two cultural and moral perspectives.

-What makes Relational AI even more powerful is the use of knot sequencing.
+What makes Relational AI powerful is the use of knot sequencing.
 Knot sequencing allows us to match contemporaneous signals to a single temporal point in the Geometric Associative Memory.
-That means that at any single point in time, we can view millions of multi-modal signals and discover the non-linear relationships of an individual’s cultural, moral, political, and scientific belief systems.
+That means that at any single point in time, we can view millions of multi-modal signals and discover the non-linear relationships representing an individual’s cultural, moral, political, and scientific beliefs.

 Not only can we map a single point in time, but we can also map a sequence of temporal points, represented as a collection of manifolds.
 This sequencing effect is similar to that of video sequences created from pixels on each picture frames taken every millisecond and assembled in temporal order.
 Where it differs is that our sequences succinctly summarize much of the local-level (LoVe) structure and context (Layered GloVe) of a given moment (for example, audio (“That’s so cool!”), image (excited face, hand pointing at rocket launch), emotion (high positive excitement and arousal), and physiological data (heart rate).
 Relational AI has the flexibility to apply hyperbolic 3-manifold learning algorithms to these layers of increasingly dimensional combinations of points and sequences.